T. F. Jayewardene

 Major Theodore Frederick "Freddy" Jayewardene (25 March 1911 - ?) was a Ceylonese planter and politician.
 He was the Parliamentary Secretary to the Minister for Labour and Member of Parliament for Colombo South from 1948 to 1956.

 Early life and family

-Born to Colonel T. G. T. F. Jayewardene and Lena Jayewardene née Attygalle, daughter of Mudaliyar Don Charles Gemoris Attygalle, Jayewardene was related to three major political families that would play a significant role in the pre- and post-Independence era of Ceylon.
+Born to Colonel T. G. Jayewardene and Lena Jayewardene née Attygalle, daughter of Mudaliyar Don Charles Gemoris Attygalle, Jayewardene was related to three major political families that would play a significant role in the pre- and post-Independence era of Ceylon.
 His cousins Sir John Kotelawala and Dudley Senanayake, became Prime Ministers and Junius Richard Jayewardene became the President of Sri Lanka.
 Jayewardene became a planter, businessmen, and rural sociologist.

 Military service

 Early on in his youth, he was commissioned as a Second Lieutenant in the Ceylon Light Infantry in 1933 as a volunteer officer in the Ceylon Defence Force.
 Reaching the rank of Major, he saw active service in the World War II.